jlko/STOVE/README.md

 ## Interactive
 `python run_scripts.py --interactive` allows you to either play in a live environment or a model simulation of the environment.

+## Questions
+If you have any questions or problems regarding the code or paper do not hesitate to contact us.